owkin/GrAIdient/Docs/Concepts/GPU.md

 MAKit.Opti.gpuNamedPriority = ["<GPU name1>", "<GPU name2>", ...]
 ```

-Then, it is time to initialize the GPU kernel:
+Then, in order to initialize the GPU kernel, run:

 ```swift
 _ = MetalKernel.get